wennergr/vanta-mcp-server/README.md

 - Monitor framework completion progress and compliance status
 - Get specific control details that map to automated tests and required documentation

-### Document and Evidence Management
+### Security Control Management

+- List all security controls across all compliance frameworks in your account
+- View control names, descriptions, framework mappings, and implementation status
+- Get specific tests that validate each security control
-- Upload compliance documentation and evidence files required for audits
+- Understand which automated tests monitor compliance for specific controls

 ### Multi-Region Support